aditya-an1l/RILearn/README.md

 <div align="center"> <h3> ✨ Reinventing Learning through Interactive Learning ✨</h3> </div>

-**RILEARN** is an innovative online platform and app designed to transform the way we read e-books.
+**RILEARN** is an innovative online applications designed to transform the way we read e-books.
 By making the reading process more interactive and immersive, we aim to enhance user engagement and learning efficiency.

 ## 🎯 Mission